A Complete Guide to Electric Car Maintenance

 The air conditioning desiccant will need to be replaced.

 It’s important to have your EV’s battery checked whenever you have your car serviced.
 The battery is an EV’s single most expensive component.
 Like all batteries, EV batteries do degrade over time – similar to how your smartphone used to hold charge for two days but now struggles to stay charged by lunch.
 While the battery in your EV won’t degrade as quickly as your phone’s, over a period of several years you may find that it doesn’t hold quite as much charge.
 However, this is more apparent in older EV models, from when the technology was in its infancy.
-It’s unlikely that an EV battery in newer models will degrade to the point where it needs to be replaced.
+Now, it’s common for the batteries of modern EVs to last an average of 10 to 20 years.

 Do electric cars need more or less maintenance than other cars?